 The advice in this brochure is a general guide only.
 We strongly recommend that you also follow your assignment instructions and seek clarification from your lecturer/tutor if needed.

-Here you decide the strengths and weaknesses of a text.
+This is where you decide the strengths and weaknesses of a text.
 This is usually based on specific criteria.
-Evaluating requires an understanding of not just the content of the text, but also an understanding of a text’s purpose, the intended audience and why it is structured the way it is.
+Evaluating requires an understanding of not just the content of the text, but also an understanding of a text’s purpose, the intended audience, and why it is structured the way it is.

 Analysis requires separating the content and concepts of a text into their main components and then understanding how these interrelate, connect and possibly influence each other.